microsoft/zero-shot-scfoundation/README.md

 You can install the dependencies using conda.
 To do so, you need to have conda installed on your machine.
 If you don't have it, you can install it from [here](https://docs.conda.io/en/latest/miniconda.html).

-I would strongly recommend using [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) instead of conda, since it is much faster, in my experience.
+We strongly recommend using [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) instead of conda, since it is much faster in our experience.
 If you are starting from scratch, i.e. don't have conda installed, you can install mamba instead of conda by following their guide [here](https://mamba.readthedocs.io/en/latest/mamba-installation.html#fresh-install-recommended).

 If you already have conda install and want to benefit from the speed and enhanced experience of mamba, you can do so by running: